Number: 2001-007-1-021

 - Dr. Thierry Chambolle, Former scientific adviser of the Suez Group

-- Prof. Jean-Baptiste Donnet, Past President of the French Chemical
+- Prof. Jean-Baptiste Donnet, Past President of the French Chemical Society

 - Prof. Raymond Hamelin, Member of the CHEMRAWN Committee